October 25, 2021Read more

 Pro-Enrich will develop an integrated, sustainable biorefinery approach capable of processing a range of agricultural residues for the delivery of high-value protein and bioactive product streams suited to the needs of a wide range of high-value end uses.

-Our researcher Dr Matthew Schwarzkopf went to Wales where members of the Pro-Enrich project met and discussed the agricultural residue collection, distribution, and analyses.
-Later in November project partners met up in Valencia, Spain for the general assembly and the steering committee meeting where they discussed project progress and upcoming deliverables.
-The InnoRenew CoE is strongly contributing to this project by characterising and analysing the targeted compounds after experimental treatments, extraction efficacy, and their suitability for use with industrial partner needs.
-At the general assembly Dr Schwarzkopf presented our current activities and plans for further work.
-In addition Dr Schwarzkopf and a local olive producer and project partner prepared waste water and waste olive oil samples for analysis.
+Our researcher Dr Matthew Schwarzkopf went to Wales where members of the Pro-Enrich project met and discussed the agricultural residue collection, distribution and analyses.
+In November, project partners met up in Valencia, Spain for the general assembly and steering committee meeting, where they discussed project progress and upcoming deliverables.
+The InnoRenew CoE is strongly contributing to this project by characterising and analysing the targeted compounds after experimental treatments, extraction efficacy and their suitability for use with industrial partner needs.
+At the general assembly, Dr Schwarzkopf presented our current activities and plans for further work.
+In addition, Dr Schwarzkopf and a local olive producer and project partner prepared wastewater and waste olive oil samples for analysis.